tsnieuwen/altiva_challenge/README.md

 ##### #create_deck
 As the name may imply, the `#create_deck` method creates the actual deck of cards.
 It iterates through the `valid_suits` and `valid_values` arrays to populate the `cards` attribute of the `Deck` instance with instances of the `Card` class.

+There are two approaches taken to creating the deck:
+1. Nested iteration (commented out on lines 24-30)
+1. Looping and incrementing variables (active on lines 32-43)

+While both options are functional - option 1 is less performant than option 2.
+On the other hand, option 1 is much easier to read, and less busy of a method than option 2.
+Option 2 was ultimately utilized, due to prioritization of code performance.

 #### Shuffling the Deck
 There are two approaches to shuffling the deck of cards:
 1. Using the built-in Ruby `#shuffle` method
 1. Hand-rolling and creating a custom shuffle method

 For showcase purposes, this challenge shuffles the deck via `approach 2`.
-However, implementation of `approach 1` is included in the `./lib/deck.rb` file and commented out on `lines 31-35`.
+However, implementation of `approach 1` is included in the `./lib/deck.rb` file and commented out on `lines 46-50`.

 ##### #shuffle_deck
 The `#shuffle_deck` method is a guard clause to make sure that there are indeed `Card` objects in the deck to be shuffled.
 If there are cards in the deck, `#shuffle_deck` calls `#manual_shuffle`.
 If there are not, then the `cards` attribute for the deck remains set to `nil`.